MOLST is a standardized medical order form for use by clinicians caring for patients with serious advancing illnesses.

 The RWJF's Quality Report is a quarterly e-magazine from RWJF's Quality/Equality program area featuring the latest journal articles, research reports and other publications, as well as updates from the Aligning Forces for Quality initiative, the Foundation's core strategy in its longstanding commitment to improve the quality of health care that Americans receive.
 Issues and links are archived below and updated when they are released.
 Read more....

 Quality improvement is both a never-ending and an evolving journey and is something that hospitals must remain steadfastly focused on.
-While improvement efforts may play out differently in each organization, by joining together as part of the AHA/HRET Hospital Engagement Network (HEN) we are able to accelerate that improvement through the collection, sharing and implementation of best practices nationally.
+While improvement efforts may play out differently in each organization, by joining together as part of the AHA/HRET Hospital Improvement Innovation Network (HIIN) we are able to accelerate that improvement through the collection, sharing and implementation of best practices nationally.
 Patients across the country are benefiting from this rapid acceleration of improvement and implementation practices.

-For additional resources on any of the HEN 2.0 topics see Improving Patient Care tab and select topic.
+For additional resources on any of the HIIN topics see Improving Patient Care tab and select topic or read more about the HIIN initiative.

-Please contact Lorraine Schoen, Sr. Director of Clinical Affairs at MHA at 781-262-6091 or email@example.com to discuss any questions you may have regarding the MA Hospital Engagement Network (HEN 2.0) through AHA's HRET.
+Please contact Lorraine Schoen, Sr. Dir. of Clinical Affairs at MHA at 781-262-6091 or email@example.com to discuss any questions you may have regarding the MA Hospital Improvement Innovation Network (HIIN) through AHA's HRET.

 TeamSTEPPS Pocket Guide - Strategies & Tools to Enhance Performance & Patient Safety